List of Scary Movie (film series) characters: Hanson

 Hanson is the butler and caretaker at Kane Manor.
 He has a malformed left hand which leaves other characters disgusted, but he describes as being his "strong hand".
 He was hired by Hugh Kane, but went on to kill him and his mistress after falling in love with Kane's wife, Caroline.
 He continued to work as a caretaker during Oldman's occupation of the house and the experiments.
 He was possessed by Hugh Kane, and almost died when the ghost was expelled.
 He reappeared at the college campus to claim Cindy, but was struck by a car driven by Shorty and killed.

-Hanson is based off of Mr. Dudley from The Haunting, as well as April Rimbauer from Rose Red.
+Hanson is based on Mr. Dudley (Bruce Dern) from The Haunting, as well as Reverend Henry Kane from “Poltergeist II: The Other Side”.